-Our Austin IVF center participates in world-wide clinical research studies for fertility research
+Our Central and South Texas IVF centers participate in world-wide fertility research studies for fertility research

 When pharmaceutical companies or medical device manufacturers develop promising new medications or instruments, these new products are required to undergo rigorous evaluation and testing before they can be used for the general public.
 First, these products are typically evaluated in very tightly controlled laboratory experiments designed to detect any obvious problems – such as defects in manufacturing or production.
 They are then frequently evaluated in animal studies, to confirm that they are safe.
 Following the successful completion of these studies, these products are ready for human trials.

 The primary goals of human studies are to establish that new treatments are both safe and effective.